21 (Adele album)

 21 defied the modest commercial expectations of her independent record label, XL.
-A sleeper hit, it topped record charts in more than 30 countries and became the world's best-selling album of the year for both 2011 and 2012, helping to revitalise the lagging sales of the global music industry.
-It is the best-selling album of the 21st century and the third best-selling album in the UK, while its 23-week tenure atop the UK Albums Chart is the longest by a female solo artist.
+It topped record charts in more than 30 countries and became the world's best-selling album of the year for both 2011 and 2012, helping to revitalise the lagging sales of the global music industry.
+In the United Kingdom, 21 is the best-selling album by a solo artist, best-selling album of the 21st century, and the third best-selling album overall, while its 23-week tenure atop the UK Albums Chart is the longest by a female solo artist.
 In the United States, it is the best-performing Billboard 200 album of all time, holding the top position for 24 weeks, longer than any other album since 1985 and the longest by a female solo artist in Billboard 200 history.
 It was certified Diamond by the Recording Industry Association of America (RIAA), denoting sales of over 10 million copies in the US.
 In addition, three of the five singles released in its promotion – "Rolling in the Deep", "Someone like You", and "Set Fire to the Rain" – became international number-one songs, while "Rumour Has It" charted in the top 20 in countries across Europe and North America.
-With sales of over 31 million copies worldwide, 21 is the best-selling album of the 21st century, and the seventeenth best-selling album of all time.
+With sales of over 31 million pure copies worldwide, 21 is the best-selling album of the 21st century and one of the best-selling albums of all time.